Leonard Fournette Player Prop Bets for NFL Week 13 | Tampa Bay vs. Atlanta 12/5/2021

 - Fournette has averaged 46.2 rushing yards per game in his four career matchups against the Falcons, 16.3 fewer yards than his over/under in Sunday's game.

-- Fournette has had a rushing touchdown in one game versus the Falcons, and had multiple TDs in that game.
+- In one of four games against the Falcons Fournette has run for a touchdown, and had multiple TDs in that game.

-- The Falcons have the NFL's 23rd-ranked defense against the run, surrendering 124.9 yards per game.
+- Allowing 124.9 rushing yards per game, the Falcons have the 23rd-ranked run defense in the NFL.

-- Fournette and the Buccaneers will face off against the NFL's 11th-ranked defense in terms of rushing touchdowns allowed (10).
+- This year the Falcons have conceded 10 rushing TDs.
+They are ranked 10th in the NFL in that category.

 Recent Performances

-- Fournette put together a 100-yard rushing performance in last week's matchup with the Colts, carrying the ball 17 times (averaging 5.9 yards per carry) while scoring three touchdowns.
+- In last week's matchup with the Colts, Fournette picked up 100 yards on 17 carries (averaging 5.9 yards per attempt) while scoring three touchdowns on the ground.

-- He tacked on 31 yards on seven receptions and caught one touchdown pass.
+- He put up 31 yards on seven receptions and caught one touchdown pass.

 Fournette's Tampa Bay Teammates